First-Timer’s Guide: Transcribe-a-Thon

 How the Sessions Work

 Each Transcribe-A-Thon takes place online, so you can participate from the comfort of your home.
 The day is divided into two sessions of two hours each (sign up for one or both).
 Museum staff join the call to guide the process and answer questions.
 Anyone age 13 and older is welcome, and students can earn SSL hours for their participation.
-Because many of the documents are written in cursive, a bit of patience and focus go a long way.

 Connecting With the Past

 Volunteers often find that transcription is not just about typing.
 It is an experience that gives you a personal connection with people who lived here long ago.
-Each page carries not only information but the character of the writer's hand and a deep understanding of what the writer's daily lives was like.
+Each page carries not only information but the character of the writer's hand and a deep understanding of what the writer's daily life was like.

 In 2025, every Transcribe-a-Thon highlights documents related to Sandy Spring's Black community.
 Month by month, more names are added to the searchable digital archive.
 As you transcribe, you'll note your contribution in the progress bars that show how much work is still left — a clear reminder that every volunteer's effort counts.